 Basic income (loss) per common share is computed by dividing net income (loss) by the weighted-average number of common shares outstanding during the reporting period.
-Diluted income per share includes the dilutive effect of common shares potentially issuable upon the exercise of stock options, vesting of outstanding restricted stock units and issuance of stock under our employee stock purchase plan using the treasury stock method.
+Diluted income (loss) per share includes the dilutive effect of common shares potentially issuable upon the exercise of stock options, vesting of outstanding restricted stock and performance stock units and issuance of stock under our employee stock purchase plan using the treasury stock method.
 In loss periods, potentially dilutive securities are excluded from the per share computations due to their anti-dilutive effect.
-For purposes of computing diluted income per share, stock options with exercise prices that exceed the average fair market value of our common stock for the period are excluded.
+For purposes of computing diluted income (loss) per share, stock options with exercise prices that exceed the average fair market value of our common stock for the period are excluded.
+For the three and six months ended June 25, 2016, options to issue approximately 773,000 and 775,000 shares of common stock were excluded from the computation, respectively.
+For the three and six months ended June 27, 2015, options to issue approximately 843,000 and 940,000 shares of common stock were excluded from the computation, respectively.